Large ocean wave crashing in the water during overcast weather, with cliffs in the background.

 Weekly group sessions (Zoom): Practical tools, peer learning, accountability

-Completion requirement: Participants submit a written Action Plan outlining how to apply tools to daily life.
+Completion requirement: An evaluation and a written Action Plan outlining how to apply the tools to daily life.
+A letter for court purposes is available upon request for an additional fee.

 Preventative Impact